Entity Dreams Body

 This idea is embodied in ten Polaroids showing a toy – strikingly similar to the hybrid creature – in the hands of a child.
 The photographs are based on documentary material and bear the traces of a real past.

-From another corner of the room, a voice hallucinates about “posthumanism.”
-A tower of pedestals rises, crowned by a small CRT television that functions as a “head”.
-The screen displays the digitally reconstructed head of a child, generated from real archive material.
-The voice and text come from artificial intelligence.
+From another corner of the room, a voice muses on “posthumanism.”
+A tower of pedestals rises before the viewer, topped by a small CRT television that serves as a “head.”
+On its screen, the digitally reconstructed face of a child appears, created from archival material.
+Meanwhile, the voice and accompanying text are generated by artificial intelligence.

 The work combines memory and technological simulation and condenses questions about identity, reproduction, and the role of humans in the posthuman age.